timas-coder/macOS-Simple-KVM-Windows-10-11-mode/README.md

 > Note: You can skip this if you already have `BaseSystem.img` downloaded.
 If you have `BaseSystem.dmg`, you will need to convert it with the `dmg2img` tool in tools.

 ## Step 2
-Create an empty hard disk using `qemu-img`, changing the name and size to preference: ()
+Create an empty hard disk using `qemu-img` ,the name has to be MacOS
 ```
 qemu-img create -f qcow2 MacOS.qcow2 64G
 ```